lacoseismic/nshmp-haz/docs/pages/Building-&-Running.md

 ### Docker Memory on Mac

 By default, Docker Desktop for Mac is set to use 2 GB runtime memory.
-To run *nshmp-haz*, the memory available to Docker must be [increased](https://docs.docker.com/docker-for-mac/#advanced) to a minimum of 4 GB.
+To run *nshmp-haz-v2*, the memory available to Docker must be [increased](https://docs.docker.com/docker-for-mac/#advanced) to a minimum of 4 GB.

 ### Running

+TODO: is there a Docker image for nshmp-haz-v2?

-The *nshmp-haz* application may be run as a Docker container which mitigates the need to install Git, Java, or other dependencies besides Docker.
+The *nshmp-haz-v2* application may be run as a Docker container which mitigates the need to install Git, Java, or other dependencies besides Docker.
 A public image is available on Docker hub at [https://hub.docker.com/r/usgs/nshmp-haz](https://hub.docker.com/r/usgs/nshmp-haz) which can be run with: